1.1 Activity Summary

 iManage Work

-For on-premises iManage Work repositories you must configure a Client ID and associated Secret within iManage to represent the iManage Work Collector, along with a user account that will be used by the collector application.
+For on-premise iManage Work repositories, you must configure a Client ID and associated Secret within iManage to represent the iManage Work Collector, along with a user account and password that will be used by the Collector.

 M365 Cloud Repositories